TunahanIbis/Object-Oriented-Programming/Object-Oriented-Programming - PatikaCourse/Worksheet 2/Worksheet2README.md

 - Felines (tigers, lions, etc.),

-- It is characterized by species in groups such as rodents (rats, beavers, etc.).
+- Rodents (rats, beavers, etc.).

+Details:

 - Most of the information stored about animals is the same for all groupings.

-- species name, weight, age, etc.
+- Species name, weight, age, etc.

-The system should also be able to get the dosage of specific drugs for each animal => getDosage()
+* The system should also be able to get the dosage of specific drugs for each animal => getDosage()

-System should be able to calculate Feed timings => getFeedSchedule()
+* System should be able to calculate Feed timings => getFeedSchedule()